usnistgov/FederalProfile-8259A/_8259-Control/update.md

 _See also the [technical counterpart to this section](../_8259-Catalog/update.md)_

+The administrative and physical controls to support secure IOT device software updates.
+Controls that may be necessary:

 ## Policies and procedures establish how to identify, report, and correct IOT device system flaws.

 **Manufacturer:**